 This outcome will be implemented through trainings focused at public policy makers and programme managers, union leaders, leaders of employers' organizations and senior staff from civil society organizations.
 In addition, the programme will improve institutional training directed at the professionalization of domestic and care workers.
-Finally, it will launch a communication campaign that articulates different actors to increase their involvement in the affiliation of domestic workers to the social protection schemes.
+Finally, it will launch a communication campaign that articulates different actors to raise awareness about domestic workers' rights and increase their involvement in the affiliation of domestic workers to the social protection schemes.